 *Disclaimer: This plan is provided by a running and triathlon coach for informational purposes only.
+It should not be construed as individual training advice.
+This is a strenuous plan and is not meant for beginners.
 Always consult a doctor prior to beginning any fitness program.

 The sub 2 hour goal is challenging but achievable for many runners.
 You’ll need to be able to maintain a 9:09 pace or less throughout the 13.1 miles in order to get in under that time frame.